What is a leap year? What is a common year?

 In other words, a leap year is 366 days long, the ordinary year is one day shorter: 365 days.

-A leap year is a calendar year that contains 366 days as compared to the 365 days contained by an ordinary calendar year.
+A leap year is a calendar year that contains 366 days as compared to the 365 days contained by an ordinary common calendar year.
 A year that is not a leap year is called a common year.

 A leap year contains one additional day over the common year: the February 29th (the leap day).
 In a common year the month of February has only 28 days and February 29th does not exist.